antrea-io/antrea/docs/ovs-pipeline.md

 5. Application tier -> ApplicationIngressRuleTable(89)
 ```

-Again for this table, you will need to keep mind the CNP
+Again for this table, you will need to keep in mind the CNP
 [specification](#antrea-network-policy-crd-implementation) that we are using.
 Since the example CNP resides in the Application tier, if you dump the flows
 for table 89, you should see something like this: